Chair, Department of Philosophy; Associate Professor of Philosophy

 Ph.D., M.A., University of Colorado; B.A., Northwestern University

 One of the reasons I love teaching is that it allows me to do interdisciplinary work and dabble in a wide range of subjects.

-Areas of interest include criminal justice, conflict resolution, political philosophy, and feminist philosophy.
+My areas of interest include philosophy of mind, emotion, philosophy of psychiatry, political philosophy, and feminist philosophy.